hobbeskocha/winery-and-you/README.md

 ## Instructions

 For easy version control purposes, the source code is stored as converted Python scripts, but HTML files of the source Python notebooks can be found [here](src/html/).
-Alternatively, the CLI commands [here](cli-commands-reference.md) can convert the python scripts back into notebooks.
+Alternatively, the CLI commands [here](cli-commands-reference.md) can convert the Python scripts back into notebooks.

 ## Business Problem